VukJurisic/Tutorial-Repository/README.md

 ## Description

 To see if i can learn something.
+I am already learning a bit.

 ## Goals